CLIENT PRIVACY NOTICE

 • Information that we generate about you in the course of providing our services, including by using our case management and document management systems.

 • Using automated technologies.
 When you use or access our website, we may collect technical data about your equipment, browsing actions and patterns and information about the way you use our services.
 We collect this data by using cookies; For those cookies that are not strictly necessary for the provision of our services, we will seek your consent at the time of your initial visit to our website.
-For more information about our use of cookies, please read our cookie policy.
+For more information about our use of cookies, please read the information contained in the Cookie Banner of our website.

 We will only use your personal information when the law allows us to.
 Most commonly, we will use your personal information in the following circumstances: